DevExpress-Examples/asp-net-web-forms-grid-text-wrapping/Readme.md

 Note that when text wrapping is disabled, the column's `Width` property in not in effect.

-## Enable wrapping to have a fixed column width
+## Enable wrapping to set column width

 You can enable text wrapping in the following ways: